OctopusDeploy/blog/templates/basic-template.md

 bannerImage:
 bannerImageAlt: 125 characters max, describes image to people unable to see it.
 isFeatured: false
-tags: <!-- see https://github.com/OctopusDeploy/blog/blob/master/tags.txt for a comprehensive list of tags -->
+tags:
   - tag
 ---

+See https://github.com/OctopusDeploy/blog/blob/master/tags.txt for a comprehensive list of tags,

 Introductory paragraph that tells the reader why they should read on.